 Director of Drama Ministry

-Pastor White and her husband, Joe, were married in 1994 and reside in Culpeper.
+Pastor White and her husband, Joe, were married in 1994.
 They have five children, 7 grandchildren, and 9 great-grandchildren.
-In her spare time, she enjoys spending time with her family, doing needlework, and she loves to read, travel and write.
+Sadly, Joe passed away in 2021, he is greatly missed by all.
+In her spare time, Pastor White enjoys spending time with her family, doing needlework, and she loves to read, travel and write.
 See the first posting to her blog below.

 As I see it from my porch swing . . .